dalong0514/readnotes/20200106计算原文/2020082PHP-Objects-Patterns-and-Practice/2020082PHP-Objects-Patterns-0205.md

 the class diagram for the example in Figure 11-6.

-256

-Chapter 11 ■ performing and representing tasks

 Figure 11-6.
 The Observer pattern

 PHP provides built-in support for the Observer pattern through the bundled SPL (Standard PHP